 - Born July 5, 1956 in Providence, RI USA

-Lancellotti was an 11th-round draft pick of the Pittsburgh Pirates in 1977.
-He hit .264/~.374/.479 in his debut with the Charleston Patriots.
-In 1978, the youngster batted .241/~.347/.392 for the Salem Pirates and tied for 15th in the Carolina League with 15 home runs.
-He led the league's outfielders with 15 errors but also was second with 15 assists.
+Lancellotti set the Glassboro State College record with 29 career homers (since broken).
+He was an 11th-round draft pick of the Pittsburgh Pirates in 1977, one round before they took Wayne Tolleson.
+He hit .264/.372/.479 in his debut with the Charleston Patriots.
+In 1978, the youngster batted .241/.345/.392 for the Salem Pirates and was 5th in the Carolina League with 15 home runs.
+He led the league's outfielders with 15 errors but also was second to Lee Graham with 15 assists.

 Lancellotti took a step backwards in 1980.
-He hit .221/~.295/.367 in 61 games for the Portland Beavers and .262/~.352/.551 in 30 for Buffalo.
-On August 5, Pittsburgh traded him with Luis Salazar to the San Diego Padres for a player to be named later (Mark Lee) and Kurt Bevacqua.
+He hit .221/.291/.367 in 61 games for the Portland Beavers, in his first taste of AAA, and .262/.352/.551 in 30 for Buffalo.
+On August 5th, Pittsburgh traded him with Salazar to the San Diego Padres for a player to be named later (Mark Lee) and Kurt Bevacqua.

 San Diego system

 Assigned to the Amarillo Gold Sox upon his arrival, Lancellotti finished his trek that year by hitting .380/.462/.658 to again flash promise.
 With the 1981 Hawaii Islanders, the 24/25-year-old batted .253/.320/.440 in his first full season in AAA.
 He hit 14 sacrifice flies, second in the 1981 Pacific Coast League to Ron Roenicke.
 His defense was improved, with only 3 errors in 93 games in the outfield.
 His fielding percentage (.984) was 5th-best among outfielders with 150+ chances.